Chance-constrained portfolio selection

-Chance-constrained portfolio selection is an approach to portfolio selection under Loss aversion.
+Chance-constrained portfolio selection is an approach to portfolio selection under loss aversion.

-The formulation assumes that investor’s preferences are representable by the expected utility of final wealth, and that they require to be acceptably low, the probability of their final wealth falling below a survival or safety level.
+The formulation assumes that: (i) investor's preferences are representable by the expected utility of final wealth; and that (ii) they require that the probability of their final wealth falling below a survival or safety level must be acceptably low.

 The chance-constrained portfolio problem is then to find: